Stainless steel: Localized

 where the terms correspond to the proportion of the contents by mass of chromium, molybdenum, and nitrogen in the steel.
 For example, if the steel consisted of 15% chromium %Cr would be equal to 15.

 The higher the PREN, the higher the pitting corrosion resistance.
 Thus, increasing chromium, molybdenum, and nitrogen contents provide better resistance to pitting corrosion.

 Though the PREN of certain steel may be theoretically sufficient to resist pitting corrosion, crevice corrosion can still occur when the poor design has created confined areas (overlapping plates, washer-plate interfaces, etc.) or when deposits form on the material.
 In these select areas, the PREN may not be high enough for the service conditions.
 Good design, fabrication techniques, alloy selection, proper operating conditions based on the concentration of active compounds present in the solution causing corrosion, pH, etc. can prevent such corrosion.

 Stress

-Stress corrosion cracking (SCC) is a sudden cracking and failure of a component without deformation.
+Stress corrosion cracking (SCC) is caused by combination of tensile stress and a corrosive environment and can lead to unexpected and sudden failure of a stainless steel component.
 It may occur when three conditions are met: